Welcome to Piñon Country

 About the Photographer

-Christina started this conservation photography project in New Mexico where she first became fascinated with Pinyon Jays that occasionally visit her backyard, and has since expanded it to include locations across the Pinyon Jay’s range in the West.
-With Santa Fe as her home base, Christina has been capturing impactful images for over a decade which she puts to work to raise awareness of conservation imperatives mostly focused on the Southwestern United States but also throughout the Americas.
+With Santa Fe as her home base, Christina has been capturing impactful images for over a decade.
+She puts these images to work to raise awareness of conservation imperatives mostly focused on the American Southwest, but also the Americas and beyond.
 Her work has been featured in publications such as Audubon, Outdoor Photographer, bioGraphic, National Geographic online, Scientific American, New Mexico Magazine, Mongabay, Ensia, and The Guardian, among others.
-Her work on Pinyon Jays has been featured in StoryMaps, conservation groups’ social media accounts, in Audubon Magazine, and will soon appear in articles in other outlets.
 She is the author of Best Wildflower Hikes of New Mexico (FalconGuides, March 2020), New Mexico Family Outdoor Adventures (UNM Press, September 2021), and producer and co-director of the feature documentary Saving Beauty: Learning to Live with the Rare Ones Among Us.
 She is also a member of the International League of Conservation Photographers, dedicated professional photographers driving conservation impact through ethical visual storytelling.
-Learn more about her and her work here.
+Learn more about her work here.

 EXHIBIT SPECS